 Supernatural: Sam and Dean Winchester are a brothers version of this trope.
 These two brothers have endured much tragedy and obstacles over the series that have managed to tear them apart.
 Despite the constant struggles and issues that they have faced, Sam and Dean still have an unbreakable bond and a powerful, strong and undying love for each other that not even destiny could tear these two brothers apart.
 This is up-played in season 5 when Sam and Dean both discover that they are the destined vessels of archangel brothers, Lucifer (Sam) and Michael (Dean).
 It is therefore Dean's destiny to be the vessel for Michael and kill his younger brother, Sam as Lucifer's vessel.
 Sam and Dean's relationship is also clearly modelled after Cain and Abel, which adds more to Sam and Dean's tragic relationship.

 The Vampire Diaries: Stefan and Elena.
-They are two different species (Stefan, a vampire and Elena, a human, although now this is subverted as Elena is now a vampire) and the constant struggle that comes along with being an interspecies couple has managed to cause them to endure much pain, struggles and tragedy.
-Stefan and Elena have also faced many issues and obstacles over the course of the series that have tried and have even managed to tear them apart constantly and prevent the two from being and staying together.
-Stefan/Elena are also descended from an ancient 2,000+ year old love story which took place during 1st Century B.C. between two Ancient Greek star-crossed lovers and destined soulmates, Silas/Amara.
-Stefan and Elena are Silas and Amara's doppelgängers and very distant descendants.
-Stefan and Elena are even more evidenced to be star crossed when Qetsiyah frankly confesses that Destiny, the Universe and and Fate has been trying to get Silas and Amara's doppelgängers (i.e Stefan and Elena) together for centuries upon centuries, yet there hasn't been any actual success.
+They are two different species (although now this is subverted as Elena is now a vampire) which has managed to cause them to endure much pain, struggles and tragedy.
+Stefan and Elena are also descended/doppelgangers from an ancient 2,000+ year old love story which took place during 1st century BC (during the Biblical Times) between two Ancient Greek star-crossed lovers and soulmates, Silas and Amara.
+Qetsiyah frankly confesses that Destiny, the Universe and and Fate has been trying to get Silas and Amara's doppelgängers together for centuries, yet there hasn't been any actual success.
+Turns out this prophecy of their destiny was nothing but a lie concocted by the Travelers to get to the doppelgangers' blood.

-Silas and Amara OH SO MUCH.
+Silas and Amara.
 Their entire love story is nothing but endless pain, suffering, tragedy and heartache.
-What makes Silas/Amara so tragic was that they intended to become immortal and spend eternity together because they loved each other so much and were each other's soul mates.
-However, Silas's jealous and vengeful ex (Qetsiyah, an exceptionally powerful witch) destroyed Silas/Amara's chance at happiness and was determined to keep the two destined lovers apart.
-Silas had promised Qetsiyah that he would want to share the gift of immortality with her because he loved her and didn't want to be separated from her even by death, so Silas promised to spend eternity with Qetsiyah if she helped him create the spell.
-But instead of granting the gift of immortality to Qetsiyah, Silas took the immortality elixir for himself and Amara.
+What makes Silas and Amara so tragic was that they intended to become immortal and spend eternity together because they loved each other so much and were each other's soul mates.
+However, Silas's jealous and vengeful ex (Qetsiyah, an exceptionally powerful witch) was determined to keep the two destined lovers apart.
+Silas had promised Qetsiyah that he would want to share the gift of immortality and spend eternity with Qetsiyah if she helped him create the spell.
+But instead, Silas took the immortality elixir for himself and Amara.
 Qetsiyah discovered their betrayal and in a fit of rage, Qetsiyah faked Amara's death, turned her into the anchor to the Other Side, and entombed Silas in darkness and buried him with the cure for immortality.
 Even when the lovers die, they do not end up together.
 Amara dies and crosses over to the afterlife on the earth's metaphysical plane, but Silas dies and crosses over to The Other Side, where he is stuck with Qetsiyah for eternity and separated from his one true love.

 In the show Grey's Anatomy, Cristina and Owen appear to be star-crossed lovers as they have faced countless obstacles in their relationship and break up every season (but eventually they get back together.
 This remains to be seen in Season 10.